-Section 7: VESSEL MOORING EQUIPMENT GUIDELINES
+VESSEL MOORING EQUIPMENT GUIDELINES

-7.1 Introduction.
-A vessel must be provided with adequate mooring equipment to serve its missions.
+7-1 INTRODUCTION.
+A vessel must be provided with adequate mooring equipment to meet its operational and design requirements.
 This equipment enables the ship to anchor in a typical soil under design environmental conditions.
 In addition, the ship can moor to various piers, wharfs, fleet moorings, and other facilities.
-Equipment on board the ship must be designed for Mooring Service Types I, II and III, as discussed in Section 3.1.
+Equipment on board the ship must be designed for Mooring Service Types I, II and III, as discussed in Chapter 3-1.
 Additional mooring hardware, such as specialized padeyes, mooring chains, wire ropes, and lines, can be added for Mooring Service Type IV situations.

-7.2 Types of Mooring Equipment.
-Basic shipboard mooring equipment is summarized in Table 50.
-Additional information is provided in NAVSEA NSTM Chapters 581, 582, 611 and 613; from Naval Sea Systems Command drawings and publications; Cordage Institute, Cordage Institute Technical Manual; Guidelines for Deepwater Port Single Point Mooring Design, Flory et al. (1977); The Choice Between Nylon and Polyester for Large Marine Ropes, Flory et al. (1988); A Method of Predicting Rope Life and Residual Strength, Flory et al. (1989); Fiber Ropes for Ocean Engineering in the 21st Century, Flory et al., (1992a); Failure Probability Analysis Techniques for Long Mooring Lines, Flory et al. (1992b); Modeling the Long-Term Fatigue Performance of Fibre Ropes, Hearle et al. (1993); Oil Companies International Marine Forum (OCIMF), Mooring Equipment Guidelines (1992); OCIMF Recommendations for Equipment Employed in the Mooring of Ships at Single Point Moorings (1993); OCIMF Prediction of Wind and Current Loads on VLCCs (1994); OCIMF Single Point Mooring Maintenance and Operations Guide (1995); and Fatigue of SPM Mooring Hawsers, Parsey (1982).
+7-2 TYPES OF MOORING EQUIPMENT.
+Basic shipboard mooring equipment is summarized in Table 7-1.
+Additional information is provided in NAVSEA NSTM Chapters 581, 582, 611 and 613; from Naval Sea Systems Command drawings and publications; Cordage Institute, Cordage Institute Technical Manual; Guidelines for Deepwater Port Single Point Mooring Design, Flory et al. (1977); The Choice Between Nylon and Polyester for Large Marine Ropes, Flory et al. (1988); A Method of Predicting Rope Life and Residual Strength, Flory et al. (1989); Fiber Ropes for Ocean Engineering in the 21st Century, Flory et al. (1992a); Failure Probability Analysis Techniques for Long Mooring Lines, Flory et al. (1992b); Modeling the Long-Term Fatigue Performance of Fibre Ropes, Hearle et al. (1993); Oil Companies International Marine Forum (OCIMF), Mooring Equipment Guidelines (1992); OCIMF Recommendations for Equipment Employed in the Mooring of Ships at Single Point Moorings (1993); OCIMF Prediction of Wind and Current Loads on VLCCs (1994); OCIMF Single Point Mooring Maintenance and Operations Guide (1995); and Fatigue of SPM Mooring Hawsers, Parsey (1982).

-7.3 Equipment Specification.
+7-3 EQUIPMENT SPECIFICATION.
 Whenever possible, standard equipment is used on board ships as mooring equipment.
 The specification, size, number, and location of the equipment is selected to safely moor the ship.
 Some of the many factors that need to be considered in equipment specification are weight, room required, interaction with other systems, power requirements, reliability, maintenance, inspection, and cost.

-7.4 Fixed Bitts.
+7-4 FIXED BITTS.
 Bitts provide a termination for tension members.
-Fixed bitts, Figure 49, are typically placed in pairs within a short distance forward or aft of a chock location.
+Fixed bitts, Figure 7-1, are typically placed in pairs within a short distance forward or aft of a chock location.
 They are often placed symmetrically on both the port and starboard sides, so that the ship can moor to port or starboard.
 Capacities of the bitts are based on their nominal diameter.
-Table 51 provides fixed bitt sizes with their associated capacities.
+Table 7-2 provides fixed bitt sizes with their associated capacities.
+NFESC TR-6047-OCN "The Capacity and Use of Surface Ships' Double Bitts" (in preparation) provides additional information on ship's bitts.
+The basic philosophy for bitts use is that mooring lines should part well below the structural yield of the double bits in Mooring Service Types I and II to minimize the chance that ship's mooring fittings need to be repaired.
+In Mooring Service Type III 'Heavy Weather Mooring' is to keep the ship moored as safely as possible, so the working capacities of the mooring lines can approximately equal the working capacities of the ship's double bitts.

-7.5 Recessed Shell Bitts.
-Recessed shell bitts, Figure 50, are inset into ships' hulls well above the waterline.
+7-5 RECESSED SHELL BITTS.
+Recessed shell bitts, Figure 7-2, are inset into ships' hulls well above the waterline.
 These bitts are used to moor lighterage or harbor craft alongside.
 They also assist in mooring at facilities.
 The NAVSEA shell bitt has a total working capacity of 92 kips (4.27 E5 newtons) with two lines of 46 kips maximum tension each.